raspberrypilearning/ambient-art/en/step_3.md

 --- task ---

-Underneath your `show_pixels` line of code, add a `sleep` to make sure that the frame pauses to give you time to see the image.
+Underneath your `set_pixels` line of code, add a `sleep` to make sure that the frame pauses to give you time to see the image.

 --- code ---
 ---